 Alimentation Couche-Tard (TSX:ATD.B) reported earnings after the bell today, and yet again the convenience store operator didn’t disappoint.
+If you’re looking to buy Canadian stocks, this one is truly a blue-chip beast.

 The company reported net earnings of $538.8 million, which was an 18.2% increase compared to the first quarter of 2018, where net earnings came in at $455.6 million.
 The company acquired eight more stores and completed the construction of 12 for a total of 20 openings in the quarter.